Ulcar/Proftaak-S4/Gateway/README.md

 Getting started

-To start the simulation, make an instance of Cardatasimulator. the hz parameter of the class correspond with Cardatasimulator.update().
+To start the simulation, make an instance of Cardatasimulator. the hz parameter of the class needs to correspond with Cardatasimulator.update().
 The example code uses a timer interrupt to achieve this.
 The data of the simulator gets returned as a CarData struct, and can be retrieved by calling Cardatasimulator.GetData(), after which you can use the data.